kyduff/kyduff.github.io/reading.markdown

 Below is an incomplete list of the books I've read.
 From 2024, the books are in order of completion.
 Repeated titles indicate re-reads.
 I especially enjoyed the books with **bold** titles.

+If you are interested in business, I can especially recommend the books in my [pantheon](/reading/pantheon/).

 # Up to 2023

 * **The Elements of Style** (Strunk & White)